pallets/click/docs/python3.rst

     the underlying binary stream.
 See :ref:`python3-limitations` for how this works.
 *   ``sys.argv`` is always Unicode-based.
-This also means that the native type for input values to the types in click is Unicode and not bytes.
+This also means that the native type for input values to the types in click is Unicode, and not bytes.

     This causes problems when the terminal is incorrectly set and Python does not figure out the encoding.
 In that case, the Unicode string